mathletedev/notebook/history 110/quiz terms/Quiz 12.md

 ## Cult of Domesticity

 > In 1842, Catharine Beecher published A Treatise on Domestic Economy, which promoted the **cult of domesticity**, a powerful ideology that called upon women to accept and celebrate their role as manager of the household and nurturer of the children, separate from the man’s sphere of work outside the home.
-Beecher argued that young women should be trained not for careers outside the home but for a life centered in the household.
+Beecher argued that young women should be trained not for careers outside the home but for a life centred in the household.
 As a result, the prospects for women remained relatively unchanged.
 They were barred from the ministry and most other professions.
 They could not vote or serve on juries.
 College was rarely an option.
 A wife often had no control over her property or her children.
 She could not make a will, sign a contract, or bring suit in court without her husband’s permission.

 ## Temperance

 > The **temperance** crusade was among the most widespread of the reform movements.
 Many people argued that the worst social problems were rooted in alcohol abuse.
-William Cobbett, an English reformer who traveled in the United States, noted in 1819 that virtually every time he visited an American home his hosts asked him “to drink wine or spirits, even in the morning."
+William Cobbett, an English reformer who travelled in the United States, noted in 1819 that virtually every time he visited an American home his hosts asked him “to drink wine or spirits, even in the morning."

 > In 1826, a group of ministers in Boston organised the American Society for the Promotion of Temperance, which sponsored lectures, press campaigns, and the formation of local and state societies.
-A favorite tactic was to ask everyone who pledged to quit drinking to put by their signature a letter T for “total abstinence.”
+A favourite tactic was to ask everyone who pledged to quit drinking to put by their signature a letter T for “total abstinence.”
 With that, a new word entered the English language: *teetotaler*.

 ## Transcendentalism

 > The most intense American advocates of Romantic ideals were the transcendentalists of New England.
-Transcendentalism promoted a radical individualism and personal spirituality separate from organized religion.
-The word **transcendentalism** came from an emphasis on thoughts and behaviors that transcend (or rise above) the limits of reason and logic.
-To transcendentalists, the inner life of the spirit took priority over the hard facts of science and the rigidities of organized religion.
+Transcendentalism promoted a radical individualism and personal spirituality separate from organised religion.
+The word **transcendentalism** came from an emphasis on thoughts and behaviours that transcend (or rise above) the limits of reason and logic.
+To transcendentalists, the inner life of the spirit took priority over the hard facts of science and the rigidities of organised religion.
 Transcendentalism, said one of its champions, meant an interest in areas “a little beyond” the scope of reason.

 ## Mormon Church